Chrizey91/LightControl/README.md

 ```
 As this project consists of two parts (the Android app and the Arduino firmware) there are two things you need to install if you want to get the full experience.

-## Arduino firmware
+## ESP firmware
-To install the Arduino firmware, you need to have the Arduino IDE installed.
+To install the ESP firmware, you need to have the Arduino IDE installed.

 So first, download and install the latest version of the Arduino IDE from the official Ardiono website [here](https://www.arduino.cc/en/Main/Software).
 This thing is like Eclipse or IntelliJ.
 You will code your firmware in here.